Ken Leishman: First theft

-Second theft
+Attempted theft

-Three months later, on March 16, 1958, Leishman attempted to rob the C.I.B.C. bank on the corner of Yonge Street and Bloor, in Toronto.
+Three months later, on March 16, 1958, Leishman attempted to rob the CIBC bank on the corner of Yonge Street and Bloor, in Toronto.
 This time, he was not successful, as the manager, Howard Mason, upon sight of the gun, did not acquiesce to his request.
 As Leishman attempted to escape the bank, he was tripped by a female customer, before being tackled by a teller less than a block from the bank, and was arrested.
 He was sentenced to 12 years in prison, to be served at Stony Mountain Penitentiary.

 Leishman was paroled on December 21, 1961, and for a time, to support his family, worked as a door-to-door salesman.
 By 1966, however, with his family having grown to seven children, the income provided by legitimate work was insufficient, and Leishman needed to find another means of supporting his family, reverting to a life of crime.